 This island is large, with plenty of water, and grows cocoa, tobacco, sugarcane, coffee, rice, beans, bananas,potatoes,corn,cattle,pigs, chickens, eggs, and the surrounding sea has plenty of fish.
 I see Dominican Republic stickers on clusters of bananas sold in my back home grocery.
 This island is the size of Georgia and is one of the largest of the Caribbean islands, behind Cuba and Jamaica.

 Setting down with a bump, on a wet runway, this ninth Scotttreks trek, has begun.

-I’m not going to beaches and all-inclusive resorts.
+I’m not going to white sand beaches and all-inclusive resorts with margaritas and fajitas.

-I’ll be stepping back into history into the Unesco certified Colonial Zone in Santo Domingo where Spain established its beachhead in the New World.
+I’ll be stepping back into history this trip, jumping into the Unesco certified Colonial Zone in Santo Domingo where Spain established its beachhead in the New World.